necaris/python3-openid/README.md

 # CONTACT

-Going forward, the plan is to maintain this library on GitHub, so any bug reports, suggestions, and feature requests should be raised as Issues.
+Going forward, the plan is to maintain this library on GitHub, so any bug reports, suggestions, and feature requests should be raised [here](issues).

 There are also the `#python-openid` and `#openid` channels on FreeNode IRC.